brylevkirill/notes/Deep Learning.md

 ----

+  ["Unsupervised learning, one notion or many?"](http://www.offconvex.org/2017/06/27/unsupervised1/) by Sanjeev Arora and Andrej Risteski

   ["Representation Learning and the Information Bottleneck Approach"](http://inference.vc/representation-learning-and-compression-with-the-information-bottleneck/) by Ference Huszar
   ["Is Maximum Likelihood Useful for Representation Learning?"](http://inference.vc/maximum-likelihood-for-representation-learning-2/) by Ference Huszar